nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 ### 5.3.
 Access token

 There’s no limitation of the type of access token that is issued by the authorization server.
 A random number MUST at least be 256 bits of length and base64 encoded.
 The authorization server MUST make sure it’s unique and not reused for a different context.
 The authorization server SHOULD store the context associated with the token so the resource server can request it.
 The authorization server MAY also issue a signed JWT as access token with the context in the token.
 In that case the resource server MUST have access to the corresponding public key.
-In the case of a signed JWT, the JWT MUST contain the jti, exp and iat fields.
-The jti value MUST not be reused.
-The exp field MUST not be more than 60 seconds after the jti field.
+In the case of a signed JWT, the JWT MUST contain the **jti**, **exp** and **iat** fields.
+The **jti** value MUST not be reused.
+The **exp** field MUST not be more than 60 seconds after the **iat** field.

 The access token MUST be marked to only work for the specific vendor.
 So when the client application requests resources, the access token together with the TLS client certificate can be matched against the known vendor.
 This prevents hijacking the resulting access token.

 ### 5.4.
 Rate limiting

 The access token is used in several flows including automated flows.
 This can cause considerable strain on the authorization server.
 A client application SHOULD therefore reuse tokens whenever possible.
-Whenever an authorization server is under heavy load, it MAY return the 429 Too many requests status code.
-It then must also add the Retry-After header with the number of seconds the client application MUST wait.
+Whenever an authorization server is under heavy load, it MAY return the `429 Too many requests` status code.
+It then must also add the `Retry-After` header with the number of seconds the client application MUST wait.
 The resource server MAY also return this status code if a client application is requesting tokens when previous tokens are still valid.
 Given the fact that the client may be running in a clustered environment, it MUST not request more than 10 overlapping tokens.
-A token overlaps if the iss, sub, sid and usi fields are the same or when only the iss and sub fields are the same in the case when a token is used in automated responses.
+A token overlaps if the **iss**, **sub**, **sid** and **usi** fields are the same or when only the **iss** and **sub** fields are the same in the case when a token is used without subject context.

 ## 6. Resource server

 ### 6.1.
 Access token

-The access token must be present in the Authorization header as bearer token:
+The access token MUST be present in the Authorization header as bearer token:

 ```text
 GET  /fhir/Patient/1 HTTP/1.1